 We often mistake an interview to be an oral examination in which an interviewee needs to answer the questions of an interviewer, smartly.
-It is in reality, a face-to-face interaction between two parties which are trying to figure out how both can complement each other to accomplish certain business goals together.
+It is in reality, a face-to-face interaction between two parties that are trying to figure out how both can complement each other to accomplish certain business goals together.
 Cracking an interview right can serve as a powerful gateway to your dream career.
 With each company having its individual selection strategy, the only step that remains constant in any selection process is a Personal Interview (PI).
-This therefore makes interview preparation, paramount.
+This, therefore, makes interview preparation, paramount.
 Here’s how.

 Researching about the industry will help you mention interesting and important facts about the business in front of the interviewer and having the knowledge about the key statistical facts of the company like its position in the market, its competitors and methods of improvement will scream how keen the applicant is, in working with the company.

-The most common way of preparing for an interview is to simply go through all possible sources which list out commonly asked questions for any interview.
-This can help you familiarize with potential interview situations and prepare for the with much ease.
+The most common way of preparing for an interview is to simply go through all possible sources which list out commonly asked questions for an interview.
+This can help you familiarize yourself with potential interview situations and prepare for them with much ease.

-Previous research has confirmed that most interviewers tend to make up their minds in first five minutes of the interview as to whether they want to hire you or not.
-It looks like they spend the rest of the time to validate their decision.
-Be sure to make an opening with deep impact.
+Previous research has confirmed that most interviewers tend to make up their minds in the first five minutes of the interview as to whether they want to hire you or not.
+It looks like they spend the rest of the time validating their decision.
+Be sure to make an opening with a deep impact.